mrobinson/abandonedwig.info/jekyll/_posts/2020-07-03-css-painting-order.md

     </div>
 </div>

 Now we make two modifications to this example.
-First, we wrap the example in a new div which sets sets a `transform-style` of `preserve-3d`, which will position all children in 3d space.
+First, we wrap the example in a new div with a `transform-style` of `preserve-3d`, which will position all children in 3d space.
 Finally, we push one of the divs with `z-index` of -2 out of the screen using a 3d translation.

 {% highlight html %}
 <div style="transform-style: preserve-3d;">
     <div class="blue box">0</div>
     <div style="position: relative; z-index: -2;">
         <div class="green box">-2</div>
-        <div class="salmon box" style="transform: translate3d(0, 0, 50px);">-2</div>
+        <div class="salmon box" style="transform: translateZ(50px);">-2</div>
     </div>
 </div>
 {% endhighlight %}